enchant97/hasty-paste/README.md

 | historical-X | Historical versions    | Unsupported   |

 > Choose a tag/release for most stable if running project

+## Why Is It Called "Hasty Paste"?
+The name was chosen not because the project is written badly, but because you use it so fast without a care in the world and "Fast Paste" was already taken!

 ## License
 This project is Copyright (c) 2022 Leo Spratt, licences shown below: